 - Lights and reflectors must be oriented correctly, especially front and rear reflectors (in a side view).
 The prescribed number of lights and reflectors must be fitted, and they must be in the specified positions.
 While lights and reflectors may not be as critical as brakes, couplings and tyres, they are still an important road-safety item’.

 The Caravan Council of Australia has free, no-obligation, compliance, quality and assessment documents down-loadable from its website (www.caravancouncil.com.au).

 The CCA also provides free, no-obligation, consultations on compliance, technical and safety issues.
 It endeavours to use mediation to resolve these problems, thus trying to avoid messy and costly legal actions.

 If professional assistance – vehicle inspections or technical reports – are required, CCA-accredited engineers or technicians may be engaged to assist moderate commercial rates however, there is no obligation to do so.
 Manufacturers and importers can freely use the Compliance Audit and Quality Assessment check-lists for in-house evaluations, and likewise, may engage any professional person to assist them.

-Caravan and motorhome compliance – further information
+Travel Trailer and motorhome compliance – further information

-Caravan and motorhome compliance is also covered in my articles: Imported RVs, Imported RV Electrics.
+Travel Trailer and motorhome compliance is also covered in my articles: Imported RVs, Imported RV Electrics.
 It is also covered in my books Caravan & Motorhome Book, Caravan & Motorhome Electrics, and the Camper Trailer Book

 The full list of requirements is at: